-The DOLLARFR function is a Financial function.
+The DOLLARFR function is an Excel Financial function.
 DOLLARFR helps in converting a dollar value in decimal notation into a dollar value expressed in fractional notation.
 The function was introduced in MS Excel 2007.

 DOLLARFR is very useful when dealing with financial reports and stock market quotes.
-Financial analysts often see prices as 1 4/16 or in the form of 1.25; the function will help them convert the figures.
+Financial analysts often see prices as 1 4/16 or in the form of 1.25; the function helps them convert the figures.

 The DOLLARFR function uses the following arguments:

-- Decimal_dollar (required argument) – It is the dollar value expressed as a decimal number.
+- Decimal_dollar (required argument) – This is the dollar value expressed as a decimal number.